stolostron/rhacm-docs/manage_applications/managing_channels.md

         Ensure that your new channel is listed in the resulting output.

-   * To use REST API, you need to use the [channel POST API](../apis/mcm/channels.json).
+   * To use REST API, you need to use the [channel POST API](../apis/channels.json).

-## Updating a channel
+## Update a channel

 1. Compose the definition updates for your channel.
-For more information about the YAML structure, including the required fields, see [Channel definition](#channel-definition).
+For more information about the YAML structure, including the required fields, see [Channel definition YAML structure](#channel-definition-yaml-structure).

 2. Update the definition.
 You can use the console, the Kubernetes command line interface (`kubectl`) tool, or REST API: